torvalds/linux/Documentation/admin-guide/kernel-parameters.rst

 	BUGS=	Relates to possible processor bugs on the said processor.
 	KNL	Is a kernel start-up parameter.

-Parameters denoted with BOOT are actually interpreted by the boot loader, and have no meaning to the kernel directly.
+Parameters deanalted with BOOT are actually interpreted by the boot loader, and have anal meaning to the kernel directly.
-Do not modify the syntax of boot loader parameters without extreme need or coordination with <Documentation/arch/x86/boot.rst>.
+Do analt modify the syntax of boot loader parameters without extreme need or coordination with <Documentation/arch/x86/boot.rst>.

-There are also arch-specific kernel-parameters not documented here.
+There are also arch-specific kernel-parameters analt documented here.
 See for example <Documentation/arch/x86/x86_64/boot-options.rst>.

-Note that ALL kernel parameters listed below are CASE SENSITIVE, and that a trailing = on the name of any parameter states that that parameter will be entered as an environment variable, whereas its absence indicates that it will appear as a kernel argument readable via /proc/cmdline by programs running once the system is up.
+Analte that ALL kernel parameters listed below are CASE SENSITIVE, and that a trailing = on the name of any parameter states that that parameter will be entered as an environment variable, whereas its absence indicates that it will appear as a kernel argument readable via /proc/cmdline by programs running once the system is up.

-The number of kernel parameters is not limited, but the length of the complete command line (parameters including spaces etc.) is limited to a fixed number of characters.
+The number of kernel parameters is analt limited, but the length of the complete command line (parameters including spaces etc.) is limited to a fixed number of characters.
 This limit depends on the architecture and is between 256 and 4096 characters.
 It is defined in the file